Photo of a microphone in front of recording software

 In many ways, this is also a book about MLOps and about responsible ML engineering (or ethical AI), but those topics are necessarily embedded in a larger context.

 MLOps.
 MLOps and related concepts like DevOps and LLMOps describe efforts to automate machine-learning pipelines and make it easy and reliable to deploy, update, monitor, and operate models.
-MLOps is often described in terms of a vast market of tools like Kubeflow for scalable machine-learning workflows, Great Expectations for data quality testing, MLflow for experiment tracking, Evidently AI for model monitoring, and Amazon Sagemaker as an integrated end-to-end ML platform – with many tutorials, talks, blog posts, books covering these tools.
+MLOps is often described in terms of a vast market of tools like Kubeflow for scalable machine-learning workflows, Great Expectations for data quality testing, MLflow for experiment tracking, Evidently AI for model monitoring, and Amazon Sagemaker as an integrated end-to-end ML platform—with many tutorials, talks, blog posts, and books covering these tools.

 This book leans into the interconnected, interdisciplinary, and holistic nature of building complex software products with machine-learning components.
 While we discuss recent innovations and challenges and point to many state-of-the-art tools, we also try to step back and discuss the underlying big challenges and big ideas and how they all fit together.